the episode

 John McLarty: I’ll just repeat that verse.
 Consider one another in order to stir up love and good works.
 So that does that.
 It’s not just a meal.
 You’re stirring up love and good works in them.

-John McLarty: to live up to what people expect of us or say they see in us, it’s like, Oh, wow, I need to step up a little bit.
+John McLarty: You want to live up to what people expect of us or say they see in us, it’s like, Oh, wow, I need to step up a little bit.

 Kimberly Faith: Well, and I’ll tell you, we were talking about this in my Bible study group.
-One of my the groups that I teach weekly, how that you know, when you have God pouring in the fruit of the spirit into your life because you’re spending time with him daily, you really wanna know who he is for who he is.
+One of the groups that I teach weekly, how that you know, when you have God pouring in the fruit of the spirit into your life because you’re spending time with him daily, you really want to know who he is for who he is.

 Lynn McLarty: Right.